 Discrimination is harassment or disparate treatment because of one’s race, religion, skin color, ancestry, nationality, sex, gender, gender identity, sexual orientation, age, marital status, military and veteran status, physical disability, mental disability, or various other attributes.

 You need to prove that you have incurred an adverse employment action such as demotion and failure to promote because of discrimination.
-It is not enough that your boss did not grant you a promotion because he did not like you are favored other people.
+It is not enough that your boss did not grant you a promotion because he did not like you or he favored other people.
 You must show that the failure to promote was because of discrimination, for example, because you are a woman or African American.

 An employee must be employed by the company for 12 months and the company must have over 50 employees within a 75 mile radius of the work site.
 A leave must be for serious illness of the employee or a family member of the employee.